Arkose Labs API Guide

 Data Exchange: Enhanced Detection and API Source Validation

 The Data Exchange feature is a payload on the Verify Response API.
 Customers can pass pre-defined parameters between the customer’s servers and Arkose Labs' servers.
 The information can indicate a level of suspicion of the user, or it can pass information a customer knows about the user to supplement Arkose Labs' own data.
 In addition, customers can use it for API source validation.
-Both Arkose Detect and Arkose Protect can use Data Exchange.

 Data Exchange information is encrypted using AES-256-GCM, which prevents fraudsters from data tampering.